minio/docs/source/includes/common-installation.rst

 .. start-local-jbod-desc

+MinIO strongly recommends direct-attached :abbr:`JBOD (Just a Bunch of Disks)` arrays with XFS-formatted disks for best performance.

+- Direct-Attached Storage (DAS) has significant performance and consistency advantages over networked storage (NAS, SAN, NFS).

+- Deployments using non-XFS filesystems (ext4, btrfs, zfs) tend to have lower performance while exhibiting unexpected or undesired behavior.

-MinIO strongly recommends local :abbr:`JBOD (Just a Bunch of Disks)` arrays with XFS-formatted disks for best performance.
-RAID or similar technologies do not provide additional resilience or availability benefits when used with distributed MinIO deployments, and typically reduce system performance.
+- RAID or similar technologies do not provide additional resilience or availability benefits when used with distributed MinIO deployments, and typically reduce system performance.

 Ensure all nodes in the |deployment| use the same type (NVMe, SSD, or HDD)  of drive with identical capacity (e.g. ``N`` TB) .
 MinIO does not distinguish drive